Skip to Main Content

 Now, click the blue colored "Show More" to bring up a list of journals.
 This list is arranged by frequency of articles in each different journal.

-To fulfill step #3, try finding your journal on UlrichsWeb.
+You can also try looking for journals on your topic at UlrichsWeb.
 This site will detail if the journal is current or still in publication.
 It also gives some general descriptions of the typical content or subject matter covered by that journal.
 To learn more about the journal, do a random survey of articles by selecting the link to the journal, and examining article titles from a variety of volumes.

 A third tactic is to pull up any volume of that journal and look at the first page(s) for the editors or contact information.